regolith-linux/regolith-linux.github.io/getting_started.md

 ## Managing Windows

 As you launch more applications in a given workspace, the window manager will re-arrange the existing windows such that all windows are visible without overlap, also known as 'tiled'.
 The window manager has a strategy for determining the size and position relative to the other active windows.
-Vertical and horizontal orientation can be toggled between horizontal and vertical modes with `⊞ Win`-`backspace`.
-Flipping between horizontal and vertical layouts as you launch new windows is a simple way of getting the window layout you desire.
-Then resizing and moving windows may be needed for an exact layout.
+Layout mode can be toggled between horizontal and vertical modes with `⊞ Win`-`backspace`.
+Flipping between horizontal and vertical layouts before launching new windows is a simple way of building the window layout you desire.
+Resizing and moving windows can also be needed for an exact layout.
+See below for resize mode.
 To adjust the distance between windows (gaps) on the active workspace, use `⊞ Win`-`-` and `⊞ Win`-`+`.

 ### Resizing Windows